Soccer vs Traditional American Sports (NFL, NBA, MLB) — How Soccer Is Carving Its Niche in the U.S.

 Why is soccer becoming popular in the U.S.?

-Soccer’s rise is fueled by streaming accessibility, immigrant communities, youth participation, and the 2026 FIFA World Cup.
+Soccer’s rise is driven by digital streaming access, immigrant communities, younger demographics, and the upcoming 2026 FIFA World Cup.

 How does MLS compare to the NFL, NBA, and MLB?